appn-anu/timestream2/SPEC.md

 ## General

-* SHALL be statically compiled, or able to be statically compiled for x86_64 architecture at least
+* SHALL be statically compilable for x86_64 architecture at least
 * SHOULD be reasonably performant on x86_64 architecture
 * SHOULD be architected to reduce disk io
 * SHALL NOT have hardcoded any specific file paths or file path fragments
 * SHALL NOT depend on any 3rd party compiled program or require installation of any 3rd party library or toolchain

+## Timestream2 format

+* SHALL be encoded using a cross-language, cross-platform binary representation of images and their metadata.
+* SHALL be archivable as a single-file dump of a timestream
+* SHALL allow stream processing (i.e. allow

 ## Module system